VenkataRohan/DBMS_Project/README.md

 200	  mno

 Staff members can
-1.add a new students to the database
+1. add a new students to the database
-2.update grades and attendance of the students
+2. update grades and attendance of the students
-3.keep track of complaints register by parents
+3. keep track of complaints register by parents